One Health in Action

 Cost – Course tuition is US $3,500/participant, inclusive of travel, lodging, and food costs in Sri Lanka during the three week course.
 Important: Enrolled participants will be responsible for their own travel costs to and from Colombo, Sri Lanka, at the beginning and end of the field course.
 Academic credit is possible.

-Application Instructions – Send a cover letter, download and complete the application form, and at least one (but no more than three) letter of recommendation from an individual who can attest to your commitment, work ethic, and abilities as a team player.
-Application packets are due by midnight PST on February 12, 2017, and are to be e-mailed to Jennifer Wang, email@example.com.
+Application Instructions – We are no longer accepting applications for this program; applications were due on February 12, 2017.
+We asked for a cover letter, the application form, and at least one (but no more than three) letter of recommendation from an individual who can attest to your commitment, work ethic, and abilities as a team player.

 Applicants will be notified by February 28, 2017 as to whether or not they have been accepted into the program.
 Confirmation of enrollment and tuition payments will be due in March, 2017.